pdjr-signalk/signalk-notification-injector/README.md

 will cancel this notification.

-You can check this behaviour on your Signal K server by substituting your server address in a url of the following form and reviewing browser output.
+You can check this behaviour on your Signal K server by substituting your server address in a URL of the following form and reviewing browser output.
 ```
 http://192.168.1.1:3000/signalk/v1/api/vessels/self/notifications/injected/
 ```